 If at home, ceramic mugs and cups tend to be the best choices because of lots of quite obvious reasons.

-Disposable cups are great for a late morning as you are rushing to work, and reusable takeaway cups can be used for picnics, camping trips, and general outdoor activities.
+Disposable cups are great for a late morning as you are rushing to work, travel coffee mugs are convenient for cars, buses, trains and planes, and reusable takeaway cups can be used for picnics, camping trips, and general outdoor activities.

 How to make coffee